nxck2005/nxck2005/README.md

 - 🎓 **Education**: Pursuing a Bachelor's degree in Computer Science and Engineering.
 - 💻 **Programming Languages**: C/C++, Python, Java.
 - 🌱 **Currently Learning**: Rust, terminal emulation and TUI interfaces alongside my coursework.
-- 🚀 **Interests**: Low level design, machine learning, game development, and open-source projects.
+- 🚀 **Interests**: Low level design, machine learning.
 <!-- - 📫 **How to reach me**: You can email me at nxckmusicprod@gmail.com.-->

-Open to collaborating on interesting projects and learning new things.
-Feel free to reach out!
+Feel free to reach out for interesting projects.

 > *"What I cannot create, I do not understand."*
 > *— Richard P. Feynman*